 Cloheen Developments Ltd have made public their plans for a large-scale residential development in Clonakilty, consisting of 246 houses and a creche to accommodate 65 children.

-The development is on eight acres of land to the south of the town, across three fields west of the Clonakilty Park Hotel, and south of the agricultural grounds.
+The development is on 8.09 hectares of land to the south of the town, across three fields west of the Clonakilty Park Hotel, and south of the agricultural grounds.

 Planning was previously granted in 2007 in the area for 55 houses, but revised on foot of an An Bord Pleanála appeal.

-The houses are mostly five-bedroom houses, with 41 four-bedroomed homes, 90 three-bedroomed, 31 two-bedroom residences, and 12 single-bedroom sheltered housing units.
+The houses are mostly four and three-bedroom units, comprising 41 four-bedroomed homes, 90 three-bedroomed, 31 two-bedroom residences, three five-bedroom residences, and 12 single-bedroom sheltered housing units.
+There are also plans for two and one-bedroom apartments.

 Access to the development, should it be successful, will be via Bothar Na Pairce at the Clonakilty Park Hotel, and at Lady’s Cross.